 What most database comparisons look like today

-This may seem obvious, but building a holistic database platform that can keep data architectural sprawl at bay means that the developers of this new system must take a principled stand to always do right by the user instead of the benchmarks.
+This may seem obvious, but building a holistic data platform that can keep data architectural sprawl at bay means that the developers of this new system must take a principled stand to always do right by the user instead of the benchmarks.
 This is a very difficult thing to do in the current competitive climate that is dominated by benchmark-obsessed marketing material.
 The recent controversy between Snowflake and Databricks is a great example of this.
-It’s much easier to quantify rows/s/core than it is to quantify (a) sleepless nights, (b) apologies issued to your customers, and (c) developer productivity.
+It's much easier to quantify rows/s/core than it is to quantify (a) sleepless nights, (b) apologies issued to your customers, and (c) developer productivity.

 What most database comparisons should look like

-- A flexible document model that enables developers to model data in a way that best suits their applications’ needs.
+- A flexible data model that enables developers to model data in a way that best suits their applications' needs.
 The data model should also be easy to evolve, and schema changes should be as simple and painless as regular feature development.

 - Simple and intuitive APIs that allow developers to quickly insert and retrieve data while continuing to use their preferred programming language - no new database query language to learn.

 - Strictly serializable isolation by default.
 This ensures that developers never need to think about how transactions work or what their limitations are, nor do they need to configure things like read and write concerns or transaction isolation levels.

 - “Distributed by default” with no painful transition point when the needs of the application begin to exceed the capabilities of a single node.
 Sharding should also be transparent, and the system should ensure that the database scales seamlessly as the application traffic increases, while core operations such as transactions do not have any restrictions in terms of the records or shards that can participate.

 - Multi-tenant by default so that learning how to deploy, operate, and secure a single database technology is enough for the majority of the applications.

 - An integrated search engine that provides developers with real-time search functionality eliminating the need to run a separate search platform and synchronize data.